muneer78/muneer78.github.io/_posts/2020-03-19-great-lines-the-unsettling-edition.md

 [On an enigmatic baseball player](https://vault.si.com/vault/2006/09/25/arod-agonistes):

-> …in December 2003, when the Red Sox were frantically trying to acquire Rodriguez from the Texas Rangers, several Boston executives called on Rodriguez in his New York hotel suite after 1 a.m.
+> ... in December 2003, when the Red Sox were frantically trying to acquire Rodriguez from the Texas Rangers, several Boston executives called on Rodriguez in his New York hotel suite after 1 a.m.
 Rodriguez answered the door in a perfectly pressed suit, tie knotted tight to his stiff collar.
 The Red Sox officials found such polished attire at such a late hour odd, even unsettling.

 ---